Fragtality/PilotsDeck/Integrations/QualityWings 787 (P3D)/Readme.md

 ![Example-MCP](../../img/QW_ExampleMCP.jpg)<br/><br/>

 # Installation
-- Update to at least PilotsDeck 0.6.3
+- Update to at least PilotsDeck 0.8.0
 - Make sure the QualityWings Fonts are available System-Wide (should be the Case).
 The Profiles / the Actions are configured to use these Fonts to add more "Style" :wink:
-- Just double-click on the Profiles to add them to your StreamDeck Software
+- Install the ppp File via the Profile Manager - check the Plugin [Readme](https://github.com/Fragtality/PilotsDeck#15---installing-profile-packages-ppp-files) for Details.
+After Installation you find a Folder "QW 787 v0.2" on your Desktop with the additional Files for FSUIPC.
 - Place the Files from the FSUIPC6 Folder in your FSUIPC6 Addon-Folder (the Folder where your FSUIPC6.ini is located)
 - Either start the Scripts (Auto + Sync) manually ...
 - ... or add them as Auto-Scripts to your FSUIPC6.ini.
 Start P3D/FSUIPC6 once so the Files are added (if you're not familiar with adding them manually).
 Then add the following to your FSUIPC6.ini:<br/>